graveyard/ARCHIVED-riemann-gearman/README.md

 # riemann-gearman

-Periodically outputs gearman admin data as [Riemann]() events for monitoring and alerting.
+Periodically outputs gearman admin data as [Riemann](http://riemann.io) events for monitoring and alerting.

 ## Installation

-The following downloads and builds riemanner.
+The following downloads and builds riemann-gearman.
 You must have Go installed (developed/tested against version 1.2):

 ```bash